bretton/api-connectors/Cribnotes.md

 print(epochseconds)
 ```

-Code to convert from epoch seconds to Bitmex-suitable time is still being tested, the following works in python, but missing some steps for completion until testing done.
+Code to convert from epoch seconds to Bitmex-suitable time is still being tested, the following works in python, but missing some steps for completion until testing done:
 ```

 var = nowTimeStamp.isoformat()[:-3]+'Z'
 ```

-However this python module seems to work for conversions for iso8601 too:
+This python module seems to work for conversions for iso8601 too:

 https://bitbucket.org/micktwomey/pyiso8601